Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(5pt)
 === Description
 #v(10pt)
-Duplicate entries in `Union`s give compiler errors, but duplicate entries in nested `Union`s don't.
+Duplicate entries in `Union`s cause compiler errors, but duplicate entries in nested `Union`s do not.

 Consider the following example validator: